Conformal C2ST: Turning weak classifiers into strong two-sample tests: Introduction

+\paragraph{Summary of contributions.} We address these limitations by introducing the Conformal C2ST.
+Our approach utilizes the conformal framework of \citet{hu2024}, who use the oracle density ratios $p/q$ to build two-sample tests for conditional distributions with unequal $y-$marginals.
+We, on the other hand, concentrate on the equal marginal conditional or unconditional regime for evaluating accessible generative models-- if present, the true conditioning input can be given to the model unlike the case when only samples are available from both.
+Moreover, since density ratios are only a monotone transform of the \textit{Bayes-optimal} classifier, our tests appear as a special case of theirs, however our motivations are orthogonal. \citet{hu2024} rely on access to a strong classifier to model the density ratios which often fails in practice.
+This is further problematic in settings like NPE, where classifiers are often trained on limited data and may be too weak to find an optimal decision boundary.

-We first show that conformal calibration effectively decouples type-I error control from the classifier's discriminative accuracy.
-More importantly, we also prove that conformal $p$-values maintain meaningful power under the alternative (i.e. when $p \neq q$), even when the classifier is weaker or poorly trained.
-Intuitively, they do so by aggregating weak but informative ranking signals; we formalize this property, which is especially crucial in scenarios where the traditional C2ST struggles, such as high-dimensional posteriors, small-sample regimes, and tasks with low signal-to-noise ratios.
-We support our theoretical developments with extensive empirical results, which show that the conformal C2ST exhibits state of the art performance for neural posterior evaluation across a wide range of benchmark problems.
+We instead target the realistic, imperfect regime.
+By providing a rigorous robustness theory for weak plug-in classifiers, we show how conformal calibration can transform a weak, misspecified, or overfit classifier into a powerful and trustworthy two-sample test.
+Specifically, we first show that conformal calibration effectively decouples type-I error control from the classifier's discriminative accuracy.
+More importantly, we also prove that our conformal tests maintain meaningful power when $p \neq q$, even when the classifier is weak or poorly trained.
+Intuitively, they do so by aggregating weak but informative ranking signals, a property that is crucial in scenarios where the traditional C2ST struggles, such as high-dimensional densities, small-sample regimes, and low signal-to-noise ratio tasks.